DemoB17/Decodelabs_tasks/README.md

 The analysis was structured to simulate real-world business reporting, helping to translate raw data into meaningful insights that support data-driven decision-making.

+     📌 Data Cleaning & Preparation

+Before performing analysis, the dataset was cleaned and prepared to ensure accuracy, consistency, and reliability of insights.

+     🔹 1.
+Handling Missing Values

+Missing values were identified in key columns such as customer_id, product_name, and total_amount.

+Records with missing critical identifiers were removed For non-critical fields, missing values were replaced where appropriate

+Why this matters:
+Ensures analysis is not biased or incomplete due to missing data.

+     🔹 2.
+Removing Duplicates

+Duplicate records were checked and removed to avoid inflating sales or transaction counts.

+SELECT DISTINCT *
+FROM sales;

+Why this matters:
+Prevents overestimation of revenue and incorrect business conclusions.

+     🔹 3.
+Standardizing Data Formats

+Inconsistent formats were corrected:

+Dates were standardized to YYYY-MM-DD
+Text fields (e.g., product names, payment methods) were cleaned for consistency (trimmed spaces, unified casing) UPDATE sales
+SET payment_method = TRIM(LOWER(payment_method));

+Why this matters:
+Ensures grouping and filtering work correctly in analysis.

+     🔹 4.
+Fixing Data Types

+Columns such as total_amount and quantity were converted to correct numeric formats where necessary.

+Why this matters:
+Prevents calculation errors during aggregation (SUM, AVG, etc.).

+     🔹 5.
+Handling Outliers (if applicable)

+Extreme values were reviewed to ensure they were valid transactions and not data entry errors.

+Why this matters:
+Outliers can distort averages and trends.

+     🔹 6.
+Final Clean Dataset

+After cleaning, a structured dataset was used for analysis in SQL, Excel, and visualization tools.
 🔍 Key Insights

       💰 Revenue Performance